College of Saint Benedict

 - Celebrated our Centennial: May 2013 - May 2014.

-- Ranked as one of the top three Catholic colleges in the nation by U.S. News and World Report.
+- Cited as one of the top 10 best Catholic colleges in the nation by U.S. News and World Report.

 - Nationally recognized for its promotion of character and values development.